humanitec-architecture/example-library/README.md

 2. **An individual example file** is integrated **at a particular position inside a particular page** of the docs.

 Individual parts of this library can therefore be displayed on different pages throughout the developer docs.
 It's also possible to display examples more than once, or to display just a specific subset (subfolder) as part of a page to help illustrate a point.

+## Auto-generated content

+The Terraform variants of YAML Resource Definitions in the `resource-definitions` directory are generated automatically by a [scheduled GitHub Workflow](./.github/workflows/scheduled-generated.yml).

+The workflow requires a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to generate Pull Requests.
+See the workflow code for details on where exactly it is expected.
+Using a fine-grained access token is recommended having these repository permissions:

+- Contents: Read and write
+- Pull requests: Read and write